BueniaDev/libmbGB/README.md

 (C) 2020 Buenia.
 This project is not affiliated in any way with Nintendo.
 Game Boy and Game Boy Color are registered trademarks of Nintendo Co., Ltd.

-For information regarding libmbGB's stance on copyright infringement, see the DISCLAIMER.md file in this repository.
+For information regarding libmbGB's stance on copyright infringement, as well as proof of libmbGB's legality, see the LEGAL.md file in this repository.